Katze rollt auf Boden. Wann kommt Tier in Pubertät: Symptome, typische Pubertätsprobleme

 Frequently asked questions about cat puberty

-“When do cats reach puberty?”
+"When do cats go through puberty?"

 "How long does puberty last in cats?"